nextyio/nextydocument/source/glossary.rst

    merkle patricia tree
       Merkle Patricia trees provide a cryptographically authenticated data structure that can be used to store all (key, value) bindings.
 They are fully deterministic, meaning that a Patricia tree with the same (key,value) bindings is guaranteed to be exactly the same down to the last byte and therefore have the same root hash, provide O(log(n)) efficiency for inserts, lookups and deletes, and are much easier to understand and code than more complex comparison-based alternatives like red-black trees.

-   DAG
-      DAG stands for Directed Acyclic Graph.
-It is a graph, a set of nodes and links between nodes, that has very special properties.
-Ethereum uses a DAG in Ethash, the Ethereum Proof of Work (POW) algorithm.The Ethash DAG takes a long time to be generated, which is done by a Miner node into a cache file for each Epoch.
-The file data is then used when a value from this graph is required by the algorithm.

    uncle rate
       The number of uncles produced per block.